klippa-app/receipt-ocr/README.md

 Thanks to our engine and receipt parser, you can extract information from receipts.
 If you have any questions or need support, please [contact](mailto:dochorizon-support@klippa.com) us.
 Or visit our [website](https://klippa.com/)

+## Other supported languages
+This repository contains a sample Python script that demonstrates how to upload an image to Klippa and fetch the OCR results.
+But upon request we can also provide other languages.
+For example:
+- cUrl
+- NodeJS
+- PHP
+- GO
+- C#/.NET
+- Java